Abhishek-Shengar/Cyber-Security-Portfolio/CTFs/picoCTF/Forensics/Day-12/m00nwalk.md

 ---

+## Summary

+This challenge demonstrated **audio forensics and SSTV signal decoding**.

+The WAV file contained an SSTV-encoded image transmitted as an audio signal.
+By decoding the signal using an SSTV tool, I was able to reconstruct the hidden image and recover the flag.
+This challenge highlights how non-textual data, such as images, can be transmitted and concealed within audio signals.

+---

 📌 *All activities were performed in a legal and controlled CTF environment for educational purposes only.*